 | Related: Gift Guide for the Adventurous Kid |

 Parent tag-teaming is one answer.
 Another answer is teaching and encouraging your children to play independently!
-With practice and patience this will happen seamlessly, but in the meantime, I’m happy to introduce a fun product that will keep kids engaged.
+With practice and patience this will happen seamlessly, but in the meantime, I’m happy to introduce a fun outdoor gift for kids that will keep them engaged.
 They’ll be having so much fun that you might even ditch that chore or chair so that you can join them!